Higher risk of brain clots from Covid-19 than from vaccine: UK researchers

 The researchers highlighted that Covid-19 was associated with more common clotting disorders than CVST, such as strokes, and that recent debate around vaccines had lost sight of how bad the disease itself could be.

-"The importance of this finding is it brings it back to the fact this is a really horrible illness as a whole variety of effects including increased risk of (CVST)," Professor John Geddes, director of NIHR Oxford Health Biomedical Research Centre.
+"The importance of this finding is it brings it back to the fact this is a really horrible illness as a whole variety of effects, including increased risk of (CVST)," said Professor John Geddes, director of the NIHR Oxford Health Biomedical Research Centre.

-The research team, from Oxford University, said they worked independently from the Oxford vaccine team which developed AstraZeneca's shot.